DevTRUCKer/Essential-Dynamic-Library/README.md

 Also you can control your window, most window functions not only used for your game window it also can work with other windows, but keep in mind that some windows uses a different styles so it may not work with it.

-And there is a lot more i can tell you... but am so lazy for that go check by yourself the example project it has a guide note!
+And there is a super mega lot more... go check demo for testing or the project it has a guide note!

+Every function have it's description/guide and examples.

 If i update the library the project will be updated too!

 Keep in mind for now i tested it on Windows 10 x64 so please tell me if it is working for you.

-And i don't have linux or MacOS so if you really want support for those tell me and i will try to learn and code for them with no testing but you will be the testor okay...!

 The download section "Releases" you will always see four files.